humio/security_monitoring/README.md

 Addtionally the data collected can be leveraged in conjuction with sigma rules and allow for custom quries and alerts to proactivly hunt for TTP's in your infrastrucutue.

-Another thing we can provide is the capability to prove what did not happen, should there be a case where you want to "go back and validate" against new IOC data, or published exploit.
+Another thing we aim to provide is the capability to prove what did not happen Should there be a case where you want to "go back and validate" against new IOC data, published exploit being attempted (ex. via sigma rule) or determine how "deep" a given intrusion actually was.

 Lastly we hope collecting the log data can help day to day hardning efforts or answer questions in relation discover root cause outside of SecOps use case.
-As this will allow you to know your infrastructure better than an adversary and thus gain leverage by being able to spot their activity in the inital phases of the cyber kill chain
+As this will allow you to know your infrastructure better than an adversary and thus gain leverage by being able to spot their activity in the inital phases of the cyber kill chain.

 ## Governance
 This project is maintained by employees at Humio ApS.